PokemonGoers/PredictPokemon-2/README.md

 ## Implementation
 ### Data Set
 #### Feature sources
-The data set which is used for the prediction consists out of different features, which need to be extracted from the [raw API data](http://pokedata.c4e3f8c7.svc.dockerapp.io:65014/doc/#api-PokemonSighting-GetAllSightings) of Team A. To generate those features differnt feature sources are used.
-Each feature sources provides different data, for example,
+The data set which is used for the prediction consists out of different features, which need to be extracted from the [raw API data](http://pokedata.c4e3f8c7.svc.dockerapp.io:65014/doc/#api-PokemonSighting-GetAllSightings) of Team A. To generate those features different feature sources are used.
+Each feature source provides different data, for example,
 - one source extracts the S2 cell id's from the raw API data by using it's latitude and longitude
 - whereas another extracts local time, hour of the day and other time related features from the timestamp of the API data
-- another source uses location and time to extract weather realted features and so on...
+- another source uses location and time to extract weather related features and so on...

 ##### getFeature Method
-To handle all feature sources in a generic way they have to provide the `getFeature(key, pokeEntry)` mehtod.
-The method receives a unique key which refers to feature, e.g. the `hourOfTheDay` feature, and it recevies a pokeEntry, which represents the JSON object that Team A uses to describe the sighting of a Pokemon.
+To handle all feature sources in a generic way they have to provide the `getFeature(key, pokeEntry)` method.
+The method receives a unique key which refers to a feature, e.g. the `hourOfTheDay` feature, and it recieves a pokeEntry, which represents the JSON object that Team A uses to describe the sighting of a Pokemon.
 The pokeEntry provides the following data:

 ###### pokeEntry